-Rheumatoid ArthritisNSAIDsKetoprofen coupons
+Rheumatoid arthritisNSAIDsKetoprofen coupons

 Ketoprofen

-generic Ketophene Rapidpaq, Frotek, Kiprofen
+Generic for: Ketophene rapidpaq, Frotek, Kiprofen

 Ketoprofen is a nonsteroidal anti-inflammatory drug (NSAID) prescribed to adults for alleviating pain and inflammation associated with conditions like rheumatoid arthritis and osteoarthritis.
 It is available in two forms: immediate-release (IR) and extended-release (ER) capsules.
 The IR capsules are useful for treating mild-to-moderate pain, including menstrual cramps, and can be taken up to four times daily.
 In contrast, the ER capsules are taken once a day.
 Ketoprofen works by blocking certain proteins in the body, known as cyclooxygenase (COX), which are responsible for causing inflammation.
 By doing so, it effectively reduces swelling, pain, and stiffness.
 Common side effects may include indigestion, stomach pain, and nausea.
 Always consult your healthcare provider for advice tailored to your health needs.